 Step 3: Configure your fleet with FleetPortal (Recommended)

 FleetPortal is the first web tool you will need to set up after adding assets.
 It ensures all of your vehicles—or specific groupings of vehicles—are running CoPilot with the same settings.
-You can access FleetPortal with the same username/email address and password you use to login to Account Manager.
+You can access FleetPortal with your Trimble Identity (username and password).

 In FleetPortal, you create CoPilot settings and assign them to groups of vehicles or drivers (assets).
 The first time you log in to FleetPortal, we recommend the following steps: